dotnet/docfx/docs/docs/basic-concepts.md

 * resolve all cross-references
 * convert the YAML content from the `metadata` step into a structured data format, for passing onto the template engine
-* convert all Markdown content into HMTL
+* convert all Markdown content into HTML
 * apply templates and themes

 Conversion of Markdown to HTML is achieved using the [Markdig](https://github.com/xoofx/markdig) CommonMark-compliant Markdown processor.